There’s a dark side to the innocent child-centered holiday

 It originally began as a pagan festival honoring the dead

 While modern day trick-or-treating has origins in defying the law, the custom of dressing up for Halloween started as a form of spiritual self-defense.
 For Celts and Anglo-Saxons, the year ended when the herds were brought in from pasture at the end of October.
 The new year began in November, marked by the festival of Samhain, a celebration in which purifying bonfires were lit.
 On the night before Samhain, souls of the departed could return temporarily to their hearths, and ghosts and demons were free to roam the Earth.
 To protect themselves, the living dressed up like these evil spirits, Smithsonian Magazine reports, so any demons would think they were interacting with one of their own kind.
-If you really want to spook yourself this Halloween, check out the best haunted houses in America.
+This is what Halloween really is—and how it’s celebrated.